 But when children are involved, it might take on a different look.
 Kids will be kids – which means there may be messy bedrooms and playrooms with toys everywhere.
 Don’t forget about the constant marks on the walls.

 Playroom or Storage

 Lucy was ready to change that.
-The goal was a room that works for both Rockwell, her son, and guests.
-To bring that transformation to life, the color and texture on the walls needed to change.
+The goal was a room that works for both Rockwell, her son, and function as a living room for guests.
+To bring that transformation to life, this One Kings Lane project with the help of Paintzen needed the color and texture on the walls to change.

 A Neutral Palette

 When selecting the color palette, Lucy and One Kings Lane designer Nicole Fisher decided on a neutral, contemporary style.
 They chose to avoid primary colors, which are overused in children’s rooms and playrooms.

 Instead, they chose to have Paintzen paint the walls in a cozy gray with warm beige undertones.
 (Try PPG ‘Slate Pebble’ for a similar look!)
 It created a perfect backdrop for the decor selected for the room, which included a tepee for Rockwell, some Tribal-inspired artwork, Moroccan woven baskets, and some framed artwork.

 Take a closer look at this smartly designed space, featuring a beautiful neutral color palette and lots of exciting textures!